 Co-founders Damien Barrow, James Christopher and Siddharth Soin have engaged the talent of Colombian chef Ivan Sanchez, formerly of Bodega and Porteno, to create a South American flavoured menu complimentary to the taste of rum.

 As you may or may not know Sydney was built on rum.
 Forty-five thousand gallons of the stuff was paid to contractors to construct the general hospital on Macquarie Street, or what was colloquially called the “Rum Hospital”.
-(The hospital south wing is now the Mint, and the north wing is the NSW Parliament House.)
+(The hospital south wing is now the Mint, and the north wing is the New South Wales Parliament House.)

 In Sydney’s early colonial days the spirit was used as currency, and the only time the Australian government has been overthrown by a military coup (in 1808) is an event now called the “Rum Rebellion” because the corps responsible were heavily involved in the rum trade.
 But the creation of Brix is about much more than a proud rediscovering of Sydney’s adventurous, free-booting heritage where rum was the spirit of choice and the fuel of rebellion.
 It’s about educating a new, more discerning audience to appreciate the qualities and subtleties of one of the world’s great spirits.